 Use a chair

-Place the chair directly in front of them so they can place their hands comfortably on the seat.
+Place the chair directly in front of them so they can put their hands comfortably on the seat.
 Ask them to lean forwards and use the chair to support themselves as they bring their strongest leg forwards.
 Your relative can then use their arms and legs to lift themselves up.

 Who to talk to after an elderly loved one falls over